 Our diy Expert

-Lauren Pagano is a tile and floor installation guru.
-She has far too much knowledge on obscure topics like grout and floor leveling.
-Once an over-zealous DIYer, she’s spent the past decade dedicated to tiling, and has great advice on how to perfect your project.Email Your Question
+Ron Sheldon is a tile and floor installation guru.
+He has far too much knowledge on obscure topics like grout and floor leveling.
+A passionate tile contractor by trade, Ron’s spent the past decade dedicated to educating people about tiling, and has great advice on how to perfect your project.Email Your Question